 South Africa finished third again after beating England 27-22, while Samoa were condemned to relegation to the U20 Trophy – to be replaced by 2010 winners Italy – after losing the 11th place-play-off 23-3 to Tonga.

 Earlier in the tournament, Ireland captain Rhys Ruddock had been called away to join up with the senior squad in Australia as injury cover and his subsequent test debut meant that all 17 nations to grace the U20 Championship had capped a graduate.

 Final result: New Zealand 33-22 England

 Top points scorer: Gareth Anscombe (NZL) – 86

 Top try scorer: Arno Botha (RSA) / Christian Wade (ENG) – 7

 New Zealand and England met for the third time in an U20 Championship final and while the result was the same, this was the closest the champions had come to losing a title decider.

 Six Nations Grand Slam winners England dominated the early exchanges in Padova but couldn’t turn it into points on the scoreboard.
-New Zealand, by contrast, made the most of their opportunities and the flawless kicking of Gareth Anscombe ultimately proved the difference in a 33-22 victory – their 20th in a row.
+New Zealand, by contrast, made the most of their opportunities and the flawless kicking of Gareth Anscombe ultimately proved the difference in a 33-22 victory – their 20th in a row in the competition.